jnath/strbuf/README.md

 strbuf
 ========

-convert a buffet with is own charset
+convert a buffer with is own charset

 ````
 var strbuf = require('strbuf');